Our research and collections

 Natural diversity is the main theme for all research at the Natural History Museum.
 This encompasses biological and geological research describing the diversity and variation in nature, and aims to explaining the processes creating this diversity.
 The scientific collections are the main basis for the research conducted at the museum.
 They comprise 6.2 million specimens, representing 65% of the nation's total number of natural history objects, and have been collected over the last 200 years.

-60+ scientists and curators
+Over 70 scientists and collection curators

 6.2 million objects

 Our scientific collections comprise over 6.2 million objects, making them the largest within natural history in Norway.
 Learn more about their importance for research and reference.

 - Sex and Evolution Research Group (SERG)

 - Evolution, eDNA, Genomics, and Ethnobotany (EDGE)